Deshaun Watson's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Deshaun Watson.

 Deshaun Watson is a professional American football quarterback currently playing for the Cleveland Browns.
-He gained prominence during his college career with the Clemson Tigers, where he led the team to a national championship in 2016.
-Subsequently, he was drafted in the first round of the 2017 NFL draft by the Houston Texans, marking the beginning of his professional career.
+He gained prominence playing college football for the Clemson Tigers, where he led the team to a national championship in 2016.
+In 2017, Watson was drafted in the first round by the Houston Texans, marking the beginning of his NFL career.

-In Week 4 of 2017 against the Tennessee Titans, Watson became the first rookie to pass for at least four touchdowns and rush for one touchdown in a game since Hall of Famer Fran Tarkenton in 1961.
+In 1961, Hall of Famer Fran Tarkenton became the first rookie to pass for at least four touchdowns and rush for one touchdown in a game, a feat Deshaun Watson later matched.

-In 2020, Watson became the first player to lead the league in passing yards on a team with at least 12 losses since Jeff George of the Oakland Raiders in 1997.
+In 1997, Jeff George of the Oakland Raiders was the last player before Deshaun Watson in 2020 to lead the league in passing yards on a team with at least 12 losses.

 2006: Sportradar began tracking air yards